 Balance lessons from a tree:

 - Grow Strong Roots: Just as the roots of a tree anchor and nourish it, having a strong clear vision for our own well-being in all aspects of wellness (physical, emotional, spiritual, social, financial, environmental, intellectual) keep us grounded and nourished.
 When one of the aspects of well-being is ignored the nourishment and stability of all are compromised.
 However, with a clear understanding of what wellness means to us in each area, even when one requires more attention, the other areas are more easily sustained.

 - Be Who You Are: A maple tree does not expend any energy trying to grow acorns.
 A peach tree does not work at being a great lemon grower.
 Knowing our unique strengths and aligning them with how we spend our time and energy makes us more productive.
-We are also more immune to burn out.
-When we connect what we do to with what is important to us, we are stabilized, fed and energized by the activity.
+We are also more immune to burnout.
+When we connect what we do with what is important to us, we are stabilized, fed, and energized by the activity.
 Everyone around us benefits as well.